drewrm/jinatra/README.md

-Jinatra - A (poor) Sinatra-eque web framework for Java
+Jinatra - A (poor) Sinatra-esque web framework for Java
 ======================================================

-My own implementation of an annotation driven, sinatra-esqe web framework in java.
+My own implementation of an annotation driven, sinatra-esque web framework in java.
 Don't use this!

 Example: